IoTPlay/docker-iotplay-standards/READ-nodered_Projects.md

 - On the next screen, choose the settings.js file, give a reason in the commit box at the bottom, I chose 'setup files added', and hit the `Commit` button.
 - If you now go back to Bitbucket, under the Source menu of the Repo, you will find the folder, and file/s cloned to it.

-Now you are ready for cloning the Repo to a production host, and copying the `flows.json` and other files to Docker instances.
+Now you are ready for cloning the Repo to a production host, and copying this template files, like `flows.json` and other files to Docker instances.

+#### Step 9: Use Ansible to clone the repo from BitBucket & Prepare NodeRed runtime
+In this step, you can clone the runtime back to the Mac, or another host to test how it will run.
+I use the standard folder `~/dockerapps/`.
+Steps to do in Ansible:

+- git clone this repo to the target host under `~/.tmp/dbr_nrc01`
+- Create the runtime directory, `~/dockerapps/dbr_nrc01/data`
+- Copy the NodeRed files with Ansible from the `.tmp/dbr_nrc01` folder:

+  - `settings.js` --> `~/dockerapps/dbr_nrc01/data`
+  - `flows.json`  --> `~/dockerapps/dbr_nrc01/data/projects/master/`
+  - same for other files required for NodeRed.

+#### Step 10: Point local Mac docker instance back to the ~/Git_bitbucket folder
+Now that all files required to start-up the NodeRed files from the ~/Git_bitbucket folder, the `Dockerfile` used to startup the Mac NodeRed docker instance for `dbr_NRC01` can be pointed to the newly cloned folder.

+I have not tested this yet, but this is the next step I will test.

 ## Screens used in above examples